-If you want to apply to UC Santa Barbara, the regular decision application deadline is November 30 and the fee for the application costs $70.
+If you are thinking about applying to UC Santa Barbara, the deadline for Fall 2023 admissions is November 30 and the application fee is $70.

 |Mean Unweighted GPA||4.2|

 |Admitted Students in Top 10% of Graduating Class||100%|

 |Admissions Test Policy||Not optional and are not considered|

 Continue scrolling for more information on UC Santa Barbara's admissions stats.

 These are the early application deadlines for University of California, Santa Barbara.

 UC Santa Barbara does not offer early decision or early action.